i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-static-asset/README.md

-# Module flamingo-carotene-static-asset
+# Module `flamingo-carotene-static-asset`

-This module provides the basic build features to copy Assets
+This module provides the basic build features to copy Assets from "src" to "dist" folder.

 ## Adjust configurations